 Documentation of learning issues, challenges, and disabilities

-Extracurricular activity summary (lists and describes awards, honors, volunteer service, sports, travel, etc.)
+Extracurricular sheet (lists and describes awards, honors, volunteer service, sports, travel, etc.)

 Transcript